Posted by Bill on January 27, 2018

 - Is the event indoors or outdoors?

-- Does the event let out early enough so I can get home in time to unpack, get to sleep and wake up without dragging the next day? (closing at 7, 2 hours to pack, 3 hours to travel, 1 hour to unpack and hopping a time zone gets me home pretty late)
+- Does the event let out early enough so I can get home in time to unpack, get to sleep and wake up for work without dragging the next day?

 And, a few more things I consider, and I will usually consider your event.
 If I decline, there is usually a reason why.
 Most have been the following:

-- You are too far – while I do travel about 3-4 hours to events, I am not able to travel an additional 3-4 hours for events.
-(Pittsburgh is still a 6 hour drive for me even though Columbus, OH is three hours from there.)
+- You are too far – while I do travel about 3 hours to events, I am not able to travel an additional 3 hours for your event.

 Otherwise, I look forward to your events.
 If you are looking to find out when and when I am going to be, I am already starting to fill up my 2018 event calendar.